 Question from: Karnataka

 All this is dependent upon the planning and development of the industrial area.
-You all have valid legal rights in your property.
-The government, panchayat or local body is duty bound to protect your property from undue interference.
+You have valid legal rights in your property because you are the owner.
+If there is no illegality in erecting residential accommodation the government, panchayat or local body is duty bound to protect your property from undue interference.

 File a writ petition

-You have already complained to the panchayat so wait some for any fruitful outcome.
-If you get no relief from the local body (panchayat) then you should approach the High Court under Article 226 to issue a writ to the local body thereby protecting your property from the undue interference of industrial person.
+You have already complained to the panchayat so wait a while for any fruitful outcome.
+If you get no relief from the local body (panchayat) then you should approach the High Court under Article 226 to issue a mandamus writ.
+The High Court has power to direct the local body to provide adequate protection to the property of petitioner and eliminate undue interference thereon.

 You have been living there peacefully for more than ten years.
 No notice for illegal construction has served upon you.
 As well as no government action has been taken against your property.
-It proves that your construction is valid.
-Don’t panic for the set back area.
+It proves that it is a legal construction.
+Don’t panic for the setback area.
 However, It is a breach of approved plan but it is a compoundable offence.
-You can legalize it by paying a compounding fee.
+The concerned authority may declare the construction legal upon receiving a compounding fee.